-The providers ("we", "us", "our") of the service provided by this web site ("Service") are not responsible for any user-generated content and accounts ("Content").
+The providers ("we", "us", "our") of the service provided by this web site ("Service") are not responsible for any user-generated content and accounts.
 Content submitted express the views of their author only.

-All Content you submit or upload may be reviewed by staff members.
+All content you submit, upload, or otherwise make available to the Service ("Content") may be reviewed by staff members.
 All Content you submit or upload may be sent to third-party verification services (including, but not limited to, spam prevention services).
 Do not submit any Content that you consider to be private or confidential.

-We reserve the rights to remove or modify any Content submitted for any reason without explanation.
+We may remove or modify any Content submitted at any time, with or without cause, with or without notice.
 Requests for Content to be removed or modified will be undertaken only at our discretion.
-We reserve the right to take action against any account with the Service at any time.
+We may terminate your access to all or any part of the Service at any time, with or without cause, with or without notice.

 You are granting us with a non-exclusive, permanent, irrevocable, unlimited license to use, publish, or re-publish your Content in connection with the Service.
 You retain copyright over the Content.